dexma/styx-api-gateway/readme.md

 ```

 *Note: this is only a sample in order to view how to code a simple DSL to encapsulate an stage creation.*
+*Note 2: this example is totally blocking, please use async code*

 ### Handling with errors